Programs Of Study

 What if I’m transferring from another university?

-Please consult the standard requirements above, along with your Tar Heel Tracker and academic worksheet.
+Please consult the standard requirements above along with your Tar Heel Tracker.
 Information about your transfer credit can be found here.
-Consult your academic advisor to ensure that you’re on the right track.
+Consult your academic and physics/astronomy advisor to ensure that you’re on the right track.
 We’re here to help you succeed!

 How do I become more involved in the department?